|Joe Kossowsky, PhD, MMSc

 |Helen Koechlin, PhD

-My research focuses on chronic pain in children and adolescents.
-I am interested in psychological factors, especially emotions, emotion regulation and sensory processing sensitivity, that might contribute to the development and maintenance of chronic pain.
+Helen, a former DART Lab Postdoctoral Research fellow, focuses on chronic pain in children and adolescents.
+She is interested in psychological factors, especially emotions, emotion regulation and sensory processing sensitivity, that might contribute to the development and maintenance of chronic pain.
 Knowing more about these factors might also help to detect children at risk to develop chronic pain after an episode of acute pain.
-Another focus of my research is to examine the safety and efficacy of available interventions for patients suffering from chronic pain.
-Methodologically, I analyze existing data from randomized-controlled trials by means of (network) meta-analyses, conduct experiments, and am currently planning a small clinical trial that examines the efficacy of animal-assisted psychotherapy for children with chronic pain.
-Apart from my affiliation at Boston Children’s Hospital, I am an adjunct senior researcher at the Division of Clinical Psychology and Psychotherapy at the Faculty of Psychology, University of Basel.
+Another focus of her research is to examine the safety and efficacy of available interventions for patients suffering from chronic pain.
+Methodologically, she analyzes existing data from randomized-controlled trials by means of (network) meta-analyses, conducts experiments, and is planning a small clinical trial that examines the efficacy of animal-assisted psychotherapy for children with chronic pain.
+Apart from her affiliation at Boston Children’s Hospital, she is an adjunct senior researcher at the Division of Clinical Psychology and Psychotherapy at the Faculty of Psychology, University of Basel.

 Justin, a former DART Lab Research Coordinator, graduated Phi Beta Kappa from Brandeis University in 2020 where he received a Bachelor of Science in Biology with minors in Psychology and Music.
 Justin is passionate about preventing disease, promoting well-being, and mitigating barriers to healthcare.
 He is particularly interested in pediatric primary care, rehabilitation, and nutrition.
 In his free time, Justin enjoys hiking, visual and performing arts, and playing a plethora of musical instruments.